 Bathtub Anti Slip Mat

 To prevent slipping and sliding accidents, especially once your little one starts pulling up and cruising, you’ll probably want to use a non-slip mat for bathtime.
-Heck, even my 5-year-old still hits her head (and back) on the bathtub spout.
+Heck, even my 5-year-old still looses her balance and slides around.

 It’s not a “child proofing” product, per se, but it’s well loved by everyone.
 It comes in many different colors, is porous (so water flows through it easily), stays in place in the tub, is comfortable for kids to sit on, and is machine washable.